 Every person being baptized, whether a child or an adult, must have a Catholic sponsor.
 The sponsors in Baptism have traditionally been called godparents.
 The minimum requirement is one sponsor, but usually when infants are baptized, they have two, one of each gender.
 Canon law permits only one godparent of each gender – a godmother and a godfather.

-Please make sure your intended godparents are eligible to be sponsors by checking the requirements below.
+Please be sure your intended godparents are eligible to be sponsors.
 To be a sponsor, they must:

 - Be at least 16 years or older